Abatement

 Assets are everything you own that has value—including property, savings, investments, personal possessions, and digital accounts—which together form your [estate](/glossary/estate) when you die.

-An attestation clause is the formal statement at the end of a will that records how the testator and witnesses signed the document, providing crucial evidence that the will was executed properly according to UK law.
+An attestation clause is the formal statement at the end of a [will](/glossary/will) that records how the testator and witnesses signed it, providing evidence of proper execution under UK law.

-A bare trust is a simple trust arrangement where a trustee holds assets for a beneficiary who has the absolute right to receive them on demand once they reach adulthood (age 18 in England and Wales, 16 in Scotland).
+A bare trust is a trust where a [beneficiary](/glossary/beneficiary) has the absolute right to receive assets on demand once they reach adulthood (age 18 in England and Wales, 16 in Scotland).

 Beneficial interest is the right to enjoy the economic benefits of a property or asset (such as income, use, or sale proceeds) even when someone else holds the legal title.